 Think of things.
-I sit, sometimes with a glass of water, sometimes a cup of coffee, occasionally a Scotch or Dr. Pepper and vodka, and open up my mind to thoughts: “What happened to me today?”
+I sit, sometimes with a glass of water, perhaps a cup of coffee, occasionally a Scotch or Dr. Pepper and vodka, and open up my mind to thoughts: “What happened to me today?”
 “What happened to me yesterday?”
 “What would happen to me tomorrow if I woke up and found I was the Count of Monte Cristo?”
 “What am I making for dinner tonight?”
 “Uh oh, did I forget to tell my wife about the notice from the IRS we got in the mail?”
 “What if Donald Trump was in an accident and awoke to find his head grafted onto Barack Obama’s body, a la The Thing With Two Heads?”
 Now I’m on to something… I bet Trump’s sweaters are already large enough that Obama could just slip in there next to him without stretching the necks any further.

 Write them down.
 This may seem obvious, but how many times have you heard someone say, “I’m carrying around this great idea for a novel in my head,” or, “One of these days I’m going to write a book about my experiences in the waste removal industry.”
 This next point is very important: You can not call yourself a writer if you haven’t actually written anything down.
 Until you do, you can call yourself an intellectual, or a spoken-word artist, or William Shatner — but not a “writer.”

-- There are those who still write out their entire book in longhand, on legal pads or in Composition notebooks.
+- There are those who still write out their entire book in longhand, on legal pads, or in Composition notebooks.
 Others use index cards or sticky notes to outline the plot and capture key character traits, affixing them to the wall in order to map out the flow of the novel-in-progress.
 Some still bang ’em out on a typewriter.
 Many of us make use of modern technology and write on a computer or tablet.
 The great advantage here is that there are a variety of software programs to check speling, grammar.
 And punctuation; Best of all, if you’ve got internet access it’s a piece of cake to copy and paste something like Machiavelli’s The Prince, revise it just enough to avoid charges of plagiarism, and then publish it under the title The Art of the Deal.

 Begin with the end in mind.
 I guess I should have started with this… Sure, you’ve got a great idea for a book (“Two good-looking people have lots of kinky sex.”) — but where are you going with that?
 What will happen at the end of the story?
 They get tired and fall asleep?
 He puts his clothes on and goes back home to his wife?
 They have sex again?
 They fall in love, get married, have kids, move to the suburbs and she is beyond miserable every goddam day?
-You’ve got to figure out a satisfactory ending, otherwise you’ll just write and write and write and end up like George R. R. Martin, who keeps frantically cranking out his Game of Thrones fantasy books in order to keep up with the wildly popular HBO adaptation of them, leaving himself barely any time to count his hundreds of millions of dollars.
+You’ve got to figure out a satisfactory ending, otherwise you’ll just write and write and write and end up like George R. R. Martin, frantically cranking out his Game of Thrones fantasy books in order to keep up with the wildly popular HBO adaptation of them, leaving himself barely any time to count his hundreds of millions of dollars.
 Hmm… I’m no longer seeing the downside here.